Martina-Scheffler/Computer-Vision/README.md

 ## Usage
 ### Intrinsic Calibration
+Note: For this, the videos mentioned above are necessary.
 1. In `intrinsic_calibration.py` change line 171 `cameras = ['1', '2']` to the cameras you want to calibrate
 2. Run the file
 ```bash